rmcrackan/AudiobookHub/README.md

 ## Guides
 * https://github.com/seanap/Plex-Audiobook-Guide: Plex & Booksonic Audiobook Guide.
 Put your audiobooks in Plex then use Prologue or BookCamp to stream your whole library.
 You can even share with your friends and family
-* http://checkthebenchmarks.com/2019/09/23/why-you-should-manage-your-own-audible-library/: Manage your own Audible library
+* https://web.archive.org/web/20221012164516/http://checkthebenchmarks.com/2019/09/23/why-you-should-manage-your-own-audible-library/: Manage your own Audible library (note: do not visit the original domain, it has since been highjacked)

 ## Non-audible